-The Foundation is a recipient of a Paycheck Protection Program (PPP) loan with Key Bank of approximately \$380,000 granted by the Small Business Administration (SBA) under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), that is reflected as deferred grant revenue as of December 31, 2020.
-The PPP loan is evidenced by promissory note bearing interest at a fixed annual rate of 1.00%, with the first six months of interest deferred.
-The PPP loan is unsecured and guaranteed by the United States SBA.
+The Foundation was a recipient of a Paycheck Protection Program (PPP) loan with Key Bank of approximately \$380,000 granted by the Small Business Administration (SBA) under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), which was reflected as deferred grant revenue as of December 31, 2020.
+The PPP loan was evidenced by promissory note bearing interest at a fixed annual rate of 1.00%, with the first six months of interest deferred.
+The PPP loan was unsecured and guaranteed by the United States SBA.
 Under the program terms, PPP loans are forgiven and recognized as grant revenue if the loan proceeds are used to maintain compensation costs and employee headcount, and other qualifying expenses (mortgage interest, rent and utilities) incurred following receipt of the loan.
-The Foundation has determined that it will meet the criteria for forgiveness; therefore, the amount included in deferred grant revenue will be recognized as grant revenue in fiscal year 2021.
+The PPP loan was fully forgiven in 2021 and was recognized as revenue on the statements of activities and changes in net assets.